GuideDecember 11, 202514 min read

 Making Your Decision: Key Questions

-1. What's my budget?
+1. What's the budget?
 If limited, lab-grown offers dramatically more value

 2. How important is size?
 Lab-grown lets you go bigger

-3. Will I ever resell?
+3. Will they ever resell?
 If yes, lean natural

 5. Is this an heirloom piece?
 Consider future generations' perspectives